xpack-3rd-party/arm-cmsis-core-m-xpack/README.md

-This package provides the full CMSIS_5 code, but when installed via xpm the content is filtered and only the CMSIS Core-M files are used.
+This package provides the full CMSIS_5 code, but when installed via xpm the content is filtered and only the CMSIS Core files are used.

 In addition to the source files, the configuration files required to integrate it into